 In addition to providing certificates signed by the Governor throughout the year, the CCOA also hosts an annual Centenarian Celebration.
 Centenarians and their families are invited to attend this event to celebrate their birthdays if they turned 100 years or older in the year of the event or before.
 This event is held in a different location throughout the state and is usually held in the month of May.
 Please check back for more information over the next couple of weeks for location.
 You can still order a certificate for yourself, friend, or a loved one at any time and have it sent to you and/or you can plan to attend the Centenarian Celebration this year and we can hold onto it until the event for you and have a commissioner present it at the event.

 Next year's annual event location has not yet been determined.
-Please check back for a Save the Date flyer, invitation, and location information in July 2019.
+Please check back for a Save the Date flyer, invitation, and location information.

 For more information about the Centenarian Program, please contact Tara Franck at firstname.lastname@example.org.

 Click here to view photos from the 25th annual Allen Buckingham Senior Leadership Legacy Award